Generic selectors

 The Day of Atonement is the only fast that is commanded by God.
 Unlike the Passover, which allows someone to keep it on the 14th day of the second month if they are unable to observe it in the first month[27], the Day of Atonement occurs only once a year[28].
 There is no other opportunity for someone who is prevented from keeping it on the appointed day.

 However, failing to properly observe the Day of Atonement because of poor planning, disruptions while traveling, etc. are not valid reasons.
 The importance of keeping God’s commandments cannot be overemphasized.
-The Bible warns those who make excuses for not keeping His commandments: “Do not be deceived.
-God is not mocked; for whatever a man sows, that shall he also reap.”
+The Bible warns those who make excuses for not keeping His commandments: “Do not be deceived, God is not mocked; for whatever a man sows, that he will also reap.”
 (Galatians 6:7).

 Someone who is in the hospital, seriously injured, or seriously ill is already afflicted and suffering—likely much more than if they were just fasting.
 And that is the purpose of the Day of Atonement—to be afflicted.

-A national or Church-wide fast is one in which an entire group of people simultaneously afflict themselves (fast) and focus their prayers on a common purpose.
-The premier example of a national or Church-wide fast is the Day of Atonement.
-However, the Bible mentions other national fasts such as that of the Jews in Persia during the persecution of Haman the Amalekite in the book of Esther[30], when the nation of Israel fasted two days after the Feast of Tabernacles in order to confess their sins[31], one during the reign of king Jehoiakim[32], and the fast by the gentile nation of Nineveh that was prompted by the preaching of Jonah[33].
+A national fast is one in which an entire group of people simultaneously afflict themselves (fast) and focus their prayers on a common purpose.
+The premier example of a national fast is the Day of Atonement.
+However, the Bible mentions other national fasts such as that of the Jews in Persia during the persecution of Haman the Amalekite in the book of Esther[29], when the nation of Israel fasted two days after the festival of Tabernacles in order to confess their sins[30], one during the reign of King Jehoiakim[31], and the fast by the gentile nation of Nineveh that was prompted by the preaching of Jonah[32].

-Today, the Church of God still keeps the Day of Atonement as a Church-wide fast.
-In recent history, the Church has fasted to ask God to open doors for the preaching of the gospel, wisdom to make important Church decisions, and help when the Church is being especially persecuted.
+Today, the Body of Christ still keeps the Day of Atonement as a national fast.
+Fasts are appropriate to ask God to open doors for preaching the Gospel[33], wisdom[34], and help during persecutions[35].

 Personal Fast